marp-team/marp-cli/docs/bespoke-template/transitions.md

 ### Disable by CLI option

-The transition is an optional feature in bespoke template, and enabled by default.
+The transition is an optional feature in bespoke template, and it's enabled by default.
 You can opt out the transition support by adding CLI option `--bespoke.transition=false`.

 ```sh
 marp --bespoke.transition=false markdown.md